Bayernatoor/btc_self_custody/src/faqs/node_setup/node_faq1.md

 <br>

-All of these implementaions offer the option of purchasing a pre-made Node (essentially a personal home server).
-Which comes pre-installed with everything you'll need.
+All of these implementaions offer the option of purchasing a pre-made node (essentially a personal home server).
+They come pre-installed with everything you'll need.
 They also provide the option to DIY your own node.
 However, this means that you'll have to source all components, manually install software and wait for everything to sync.
 This could take anywhere from a few hours to an entire weekend.
 That being said, building it yourself is a great learning experience and allows you to better understand how everything works.